 - Full-text search features.

-- Indexing of any type of content, such as document files, pages and blocks.
+- Indexing of all content types: document files, pages and blocks.

-- Event-driven indexing, meaning instant updating of index and search results.
+- Event-driven indexing, meaning instant updating of the index and search results.

 - “Search-as-you-type,” enhancing the search experience.

 - Supports basic boolean operators like AND, OR, NOT, + , - and *.

 Depending on how your Episerver installation is set up and from where you are searching, there are different options: